prism-break/prism-break/readme.md

 For anyone who's interested in working on translating this site, please look into the /lang/ directory of this repository.
 There are some sample translation JSON files there.
 To start, just make a copy of the en.json file and start filling it out.

+**Please note:** The canonical version of the site text is contained in index.html.
+The strings contained in the `xx.json` files may be out of date, as they need to be updated manually.
+Please refer to the text contained in index.html when developing your translations.

 Bear in mind that the site is being constantly updated, so you may want to check back every so often.

+### Adding your own JSON stubs

+You may find that a particular string of text, e.g. `"i18n-whonix-desc"`, does not exist in your preferred language's JSON file.
+Feel free to add it to your file, just like this:

+    "i18n-whonix-desc": "Your fantastic translation here.",

 ## CSS editing